-Contract Surety Bonds are bonds that the government or an owner of a construction project may require a contractor to obtain.
+Contract surety bonds are bonds the government or an owner of a construction project may require a contractor to obtain.
 There are three types of contract surety bonds:

-- Bid bond - Affords protection to a project owner (obligee) in the event a successful bidder will not enter a contract and will not provide the required surety bonds or other security
+- Bid bond – this bond protects a project owner (obligee) in the event a successful bidder will not enter a contract and will not provide the required surety bonds or other security

-- Performance bond - Provides protection to the obligee if the contractor defaults on its obligations under the bonded contract
+- Performance bond – this bond protects the obligee if the contractor defaults on its obligations under the bonded contract

-- Payment bond - Guarantees that the contractor will pay subcontractor, labor and material bills associated with the construction project.
+- Payment bond – this bond guarantees that the contractor will pay subcontractor labor and material bills associated with the construction project

 Commercial Surety Bonds